 Are you someone who falls prey to the hype and excitement of a new routine and REACTING to better yourself?

-If you are, that’s OK, I think you are most likely in good company here, but what if these trends of self-care and healing trauma, could slowly be shifted to a long-view approach that values longevity and sanity, opposed to quick fixes and insanity?
+If you are, that’s OK, I think you are most likely in good company here, but what if these trends of self-care and healing trauma could slowly be shifted to a long-view approach that values longevity and sanity, as opposed to quick fixes and insanity?

 Here’s to sustainable practices and healthy longevity!